SpiralFramework/Spiral/README.md

 The latest release can be found here: https://github.com/UnderMybrella/Spiral/releases/latest

+# Discord Server
+To discuss SPIRAL, for bugs, or anything like that, there's a Discord server here: https://discord.gg/BSdvdef

 # Usage
 Double click the JAR file, and it brings up a launcher.
 Fancy, isn't it?